oracle-livelabs/developer/python-and-database-scripting/lab-16-load-json/load-json.md

 ## Task 1: Create a Directory

 The access driver requires that a DIRECTORY object is defined to specify the location from which to read and write files.
 A DIRECTORY object assigns a name to a directory name on the file system.
-For example, the following statement creates a directory object named downloads that is mapped to a directory located at */home/oracle/labs/python/External*.
+For example, the following statement creates a directory object named "downloads" that is mapped to a directory located at */home/localuser/External*.
 Usually, all directories are created by the SYSDBA user, DBAs, or any user with the CREATE ANY DIRECTORY privilege.

 Note: the pythondemo user has been granted the CREATE ANY DIRECTORY privilege upon creation.

 You need to create a file-system directory and place a JSON document in this directory.

 1. In Cloud Shell, create a directory:

 *Note*: you need to replace **localuser** with your actual username below:

 ````